hashicorp/terraform-provider-azurerm/website/docs/d/shared_image.html.markdown

 * `location` - The supported Azure location where the Shared Image Gallery exists.

+* `generalized` - Is the Operating System present in this Shared Image generalized or not.

 * `identifier` - An `identifier` block as defined below.

 * `os_type` - The type of Operating System present in this Shared Image.

-* `os_state` - The state of Operating System present in this Shared Image.

 * `hyper_v_generation` - The generation of HyperV that the Virtual Machine used to create the Shared Image is based on.